Deni Avdija: 2024–25 season: First year in Portland

-Avdija averaged 23.4 points, 9.8 rebounds and 5.2 assists over the 13 games he played in March 2025, doing so while shooting 51.0% on field goals, and 45.7% on Three-point attempts.
+On 2 March 2025, Avdija recorded his first career triple-double with 30 points, 12 rebounds and 10 assists in 133–129 overtime loss to the Cleveland Cavaliers.
+Avdija averaged 23.4 points, 9.8 rebounds and 5.2 assists over the 13 games he played in March 2025, doing so while shooting 51.0% on field goals, and 45.7% on three-point attempts.
 This was the most productive month of Avdija's career up to this point, garnering attention from multiple sources across the league.
+On 2 April, Avdija posted his second career triple-double with 32 points, 15 rebounds and 10 assists leading the Blazers to a 127–115 overtime win over the Atlanta Hawks.